shuqitree/shuqitree.github.io/README.md

 # website

 ## read this if u dont know where to start
-Before you start rebuild the files, remember to install deno and pandoc use brew install for both of them hello friend. do u need to edit the website now? no problem. let's step through the process!
+Before you start rebuild the files, remember to install brew install tidy-html5 brew install pandoc brew install deno

+hello friend. do u need to edit the website now? no problem. let's step through the process!

 here are the essential tools you will need: